espressif/esp-dev-kits/docs/en/esp32-c3-devkitm-1/user_guide.rst

 This user guide will help you get started with ESP32-C3-DevKitM-1 and will also provide more in-depth information.

-ESP32-C3-DevKitM-1 is an entry-level development board based on `ESP32-C3-MINI-1 <https://www.espressif.com/sites/default/files/documentation/esp32-c3-mini-1_datasheet_en.pdf>`_, a module named for its small size.
+ESP32-C3-DevKitM-1 is an entry-level development board based on `ESP32-C3-MINI-1 or ESP32-C3-MINI-1U <https://www.espressif.com/sites/default/files/documentation/esp32-c3-mini-1_datasheet_en.pdf>`_ modules, which are named for their compact size.
 This board integrates complete Wi-Fi and Bluetooth® Low Energy functions.

-Most of the I/O pins on the ESP32-C3-MINI-1 module are broken out to the pin headers on both sides of this board for easy interfacing.
+Most of the I/O pins on the module are broken out to the pin headers on both sides of this board for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-C3-DevKitM-1 on a breadboard.

 .. figure:: ../../_static/esp32-c3-devkitm-1/esp32-c3-devkitm-1-v1-isometric.png
     :align: center